 I am originally from New Zealand.
 After winning numerous national medals in New Zealand, I came to the USA and ran for the University of North Texas in the NCAA Division One.
 My PRs include a 30:02 10,000m and a 2:30 Marathon.

-I have coached USA based and international athletes, from novice to elite levels, from the mile and 5 km through the Marathon.
+I have a USATF Level 1 Certification and coach USA-based and international athletes, from novice to elite, from the mile and 5 km through the Marathon.
 I am also currently the running coach for a nationally ranked Junior Elite Triathlon team.

 My passion is developing relationships with athletes and seeing them grow, not just athletically, but also as people.